Skip to main content

 a.

-Nurse practitioners ensure that during the virtual assessment, another regulated health professional is in physical attendance with the client to act as a witness to the assessment, unless no other regulated health professional is reasonably available to attend in person.
+Nurse practitioners ensure that during the virtual assessment, another regulated health professional is physically present with the client to act as a witness to the assessment, unless no other regulated health professional is reasonably available to attend in person.

 b.